 But is every parent motivated by selfishness or immaturity?
 These critical statements are enough to make everyone feel like a bad mom (if you do, I recommend reading this: What Makes a Bad Mom?).

 “Friendship between parents and children doesn’t need to be so black-and-white.
 Intimacy needn't imply that you are burdening your child with your personal troubles.
 And communicating trust needn't send the message that ‘anything goes.’
 Parents can build close, personal relationships with their kids and still remain responsible adults," encourages Gwen Dewar, Ph.D. in the well-researched article Should Parents be Friends with their Kids? for Parenting Science.
 “The content of the relationship matters more than the label; if labeling it a friendship helps keep it friendly and warm, then screw it, call it a friendship.
 Call it whatever it is that makes you feel it’s something worth preserving.
 It’s the rare lie that can actually strengthen the bond between parents and their kids, whatever that bond may be,” echoes Romm in New York Magazine.

-There is no one hundred percent certain and proven evidence for either side of the debate.
+There is no one hundred percent certainty of proven evidence for either side of the debate.
 As with so many parenting issues, the lines are blurry.

-Nearly everyone can agree on this though: “We’re a generation raised on Gilmore Girls, and it shows.”
-(Romm; Is It Really Possible for Parents to Be Friends With Their Kids?).
+Nearly everyone can agree on this thought: “We’re a generation raised on Gilmore Girls, and it shows."
 Being besties with your parents is no longer taboo; in fact, it’s pretty popular.
 “Kids are watching the same shows as their parents, listening to the same music,” and that’s almost unavoidable says child and adolescent psychologist Dr. Jennifer Hartstein in the segment “Should Parents Be Friends with their Kids?” on the CBS News Eye on Parenting series.

 So maybe this is the correct question: How can you appropriately be friends with your child?